mowillia/LigandReceptor/README.md

 **Microstate Definition**

 A microstate of our system was defined by two lists: one representing the collection of unbound particles, and the other representing particles bound to their various binding sites.
 The particles themselves were denoted by unique strings and came in multiple copies according to the system parameters.
-For example, for a system with R = 3 types of particles with `n1 = 2`, `n2 = 3`, and `n3 = 1` could have a microstate defined by `unbound_particles = [A2, A2, A3]` and `bound_particles = [A1, −, A2, −, A1, −]` where “−” in the bound list stands for an empty binding site.
+For example, a system with R = 3 types of particles with `n1 = 2`, `n2 = 3`, and `n3 = 1` could have a microstate defined by `unbound_particles = [A2, A2, A3]` and `bound_particles = [A1, −, A2, −, A1, −]` where “−” in the bound list stands for an empty binding site.

 Since the number of optimally bound particles was an important observable for the system, we also needed to define the optimal binding configuration for the microstates.
-Such an optimal configuration was chosen at the start of the simulation and was defined as a microstate with no unbound particles and all the bound par- ticles in a particular order.
-For example, using the previous example, we might define the optimal binding configuration as `optimal_bound_config = [A1, A1, A2, A2, A2, A3]`, in which case the number of optimally bound particles of each type in `bound_particles = [A1,−,A2,−,A1,−]` is `m1 =1`, `m2 =1`, and `m3 =0`.We note that the order of the elements in unbound particles is not physically important, but since the number of optimally bound particles is an important observable, the order of the elements in bound particles is physically important.
+Such an optimal configuration was chosen at the start of the simulation and was defined as a microstate with no unbound particles and all the bound particles in a particular order.
+For example, using the previous example, we might define the optimal binding configuration as `optimal_bound_config = [A1, A1, A2, A2, A2, A3]`, in which case the number of optimally bound particles of each type in `bound_particles = [A1,−,A2,−,A1,−]` is `m1 = 1`, `m2 = 1`, and `m3 = 0`.
+The number of bound particles of each type is `k_1 = 2`, `k_2 = 1`, and `k_3 = 0`.
+We note that the order of the elements in `unbound_particles` is not physically important, but, since the number of optimally bound particles is an important observable, the order of the elements in `bound_particles` is physically important.

-For these simulations, the energy of a microstate with ki bound particles of type i and mi optimally bound particles of type i was defined as
+For these simulations, the energy of a microstate with `k[i]` bound particles of type `i` and `m[i]` optimally bound particles of type `i` was defined as

 ```
 E(k, m) = Sum^R_i (m[i] log delta[i] + k[i] log gamma[i])
 ```

-where `k=(k1,k2,...,,kR)` and `m=(m1,m2,...,mR)` where `gamma[i]` is the binding affinity and `delta[i]` is the optimal binding affinity of particle of type `i`.
+where `k=[k1,k2,...,,kR]` and `m=[m1,m2,...,mR]`, `gamma[i]` is the binding affinity, and `delta[i]` is the optimal binding affinity of particle of type `i`.
 For transitioning between microstates, we allowed for three different transition types: Particle binding to a site; particle unbinding from a site; permutation of two particles in two different binding sites.
-Particle binding and unbinding both occur in real physical systems, but permutation of particle positions is unphys- ical.
-This latter transition type was included to ensure an efficient-in-time sampling of the state space.
-For simulations of equilibrium systems it is fine to include physically unrealistic transition types as long as the associated transition probabilities obey detailed balance.
+Particle binding and unbinding both occur in real physical systems, but permutation of particle positions is unphysical.
+This latter transition type was included to ensure an efficient-in-time sampling of the state space. *(Note: For simulations of equilibrium systems it is valid to include physically unrealistic transition types as long as the associated transition probabilities obey detailed balance.)*

 **Transition Probability**